-In this example Ocelot will use the value from the {unitId} placeholder in the upstream path template and add it to the downstream request as a query string parameter called unitId!
+In this example Ocelot will use the value from the {unit} placeholder in the upstream path template and add it to the downstream request as a query string parameter called unitId!
+Make sure you name the placeholder differently due to restrictions on usage.